Biextensions, bimonoidal functors, multilinear functor calculus, and categorical rings: Symmetry properties of biextensions

 \section{Symmetry properties of biextensions}

-It is well-known (and see the discussion at the end of \cite{ButterfliesII}) that the groupoid of extensions of $K$ by $(G,\Pi)$ admits a monoidal structure if and only if the crossed module $\del\colon G\to \Pi$ (or equivalently the associated stack $\stG$) is braided.
+It is well known (and see the discussion at the end of \cite{ButterfliesII}) that the groupoid of extensions of $K$ by $(G,\Pi)$ admits a monoidal structure if and only if the crossed module $\del\colon G\to \Pi$ (or equivalently the associated stack $\stG$) is braided.
 This monoidal structure is itself equipped with a commutativity isomorphism if and only if the braiding carried by $\stG$ is symmetric.

 For biextensions the situation is more rigid.
 This is already apparent from the fact that in the very definition of a biextension a braided structure is required in order to be able to formulate the compatibility condition between the two multiplication laws.

-Carrying on this line of thought, we have \begin{proposition} Let $E$ and $F$ be two biextensions of $(H,K)$ by $(G,\Pi)$.
-The contracted product (as $(G,\Pi)$-torsors) $E\wedge^GF$ carries a biextension structure if and only if the braiding on the crossed module $\mathsf{G}=(G,\Pi,\del,\braces--)$ (or equivalently $\stG$) is symmetric. \end{proposition} \begin{proof} If $E$ and $F$ are biextensions, we can use the braiding of $\stG$ to construct the partial multiplication laws in the expected manner:
+If $E$ and $F$ are biextensions, we can use the braiding of $\stG$ to construct the partial multiplication laws in the expected manner:

-Let us simply denote the first multiplication morphism so obtained by $\gamma^1\mu^1$, and let $\gamma^2\mu^2$ denote the second multiplication structure obtained in exactly the same way.
+and similarly for the second partial multiplication. \begin{proposition} For any pair of biextensions $E$ and $F$ of $(H,K)$ by $(G,\Pi)$, the partial multiplication laws~\eqref{eq:76} comprise a biextension structure on the contracted product (as $(G,\Pi)$-torsors) $E\wedge^GF$ if the braiding on the crossed module $\mathsf{G}=(G,\Pi,\del,\braces--)$ (or equivalently $\stG$) is symmetric. \end{proposition} \begin{proof} With reference to \eqref{eq:76}, let us simply denote the first multiplication morphism so obtained by $\gamma^1\mu^1$, and let $\gamma^2\mu^2$ denote the second multiplication structure obtained in exactly the same way.

 For the compatibility condition between the two multiplications we must write diagram~\eqref{eq:5} for $\gamma^1\mu^1$ and $\gamma^2\mu^2$.
 To simplify notations and readability, let us suppress the symbol $\wedge^G$ and the associativity morphisms.
 Set:\ $a=E_{h,k}$, $x=F_{h,k}$,\ $y=E_{h',k}$, $z=F_{h',k}$,\ $u=E_{h,k'}$, $v=F_{h,k'}$,\ $w=E_{h',k'}$, $b=F_{h',k'}$.
 Also, let us use parentheses to denote the various codomains of $\gamma$, $\mu$, namely $(ay)=E_{hh',k}$, $(xz)=F_{hh',k}$, etc. Consider the following diagram: \begin{small}